- Home

 Why Do Cats Get Jealous?

-• Their territorial nature, wanting to maintain control over their space and owner.
+- Territorial nature.
+A drive to maintain control over their space and their owner.

-Jealousy in cats often manifests as behaviors like hissing, growling, increased vocalization, blocking access, or attention-seeking actions.
-Managing jealousy involves giving cats consistent attention, slow introductions to new pets or people, and creating separate safe spaces for each cat.
+Jealousy in cats often shows up as hissing, growling, increased vocalization, blocking access, or attention-seeking behavior.
+Managing it involves giving cats consistent attention, making slow introductions to new pets or people, and creating separate safe spaces for each cat.

 How Cats Show Jealousy

-A number of cats living together aren’t so very different from a number of people living together.
-They hang out together, argue and make up.
-Sometimes 2 cats start out loathing each other.
+A number of cats living together are not so very different from a number of people living together.
+They hang out together, argue, and make up.
+Sometimes two cats start out loathing each other.
 Then, suddenly and inexplicably, they call a truce.

-Many years ago, my 3-legged Siamese, Christy, used to chase another female cat out of my parents’ backyard and down the field.
+Many years ago, my three-legged Siamese, Christy, used to chase another female cat out of my parents' backyard and down the field.
 She was so fueled by jealous rage that she completely forgot she was literally a paw short.
-And I’ve seen cats deliberately spray pet beds and toys that their housemates liked.
+And I have seen cats deliberately spray pet beds and toys that their housemates liked.

 "Other cats aren't as direct in their approaches.
 More reserved felines might ignore their meals or hide away from everyone.
 They might display unusually clingy behavior, too."

-Giving the jealous cat extra attention and maintaining his favorite routines goes a long way toward making him happy, she adds.
-Keeping the new cat or kitten away from his toys and sleeping places also helps.
+Giving the jealous cat extra attention and maintaining their favorite routines goes a long way toward making them happy, she adds.
+Keeping the new cat or kitten away from their toys and sleeping places also helps.

-Sometimes a cat will start acting agitated or aggressive because he sees you fussing over his housemate.
+Sometimes a cat will start acting agitated or aggressive because they see you fussing over their housemate.
 If that happens, says cat rescuer Pamela Merritt:

 How a Jealous Cat Shows Itself

-• Destructive actions like chewing furniture, knocking over items, or shredding household objects.
+- Destructive behavior like chewing furniture, knocking items over, or shredding household objects.

-• Marking territory outside the litter box or spraying to claim spaces important to them.
+- Marking territory outside the litter box or spraying areas that belong to a housemate.

 Getting the Balance Right

 The more cats involved, the trickier keeping the balance becomes.
-A new addition can upset that balance if you don’t handle it carefully.
+A new addition can upset that balance if you do not handle it carefully.

 I favor giving the established cats a large chunk of attention.
-Don’t ignore the new guy or gal — that would be unkind and stupid — but make sure the others know their place is secure.
+Don't ignore the new guy or gal.
+That would be unkind and unfair.
+But make sure the others know their place is secure.

 Here are a few things you can do to make the transition easier: